There may be certain sayings you have heard about real estate that make you worry before you start looking into buying your first house.

 Do not be misinformed.
 There are a lot of myths surrounding real estate and REALTORS® that are simply not true.

 The Less Commission You Pay, The More Money You Will Make

 Are you really saving money if you hire a discount broker who does not have all the services available to market and advertise your home?

-Higher offers may come in if you are paying a full-service agent who can advertise your home with professional photos and a stager to show the full potential of your home.
+Higher offers may come in if you are paying a full-service real estate agent who can advertise your home with professional photos and a stager to show the full potential of your home.

 Real Estate Agents Will Say Anything To Make A Sale

-Your REALTOR® is your friend who is helping to find the right home for you.
+Your real estate agent is your friend who is helping to find the right home for you.
 If you do not like something, they can easily show you another listing.
 Their top priority is customer service and they thrive off their reputation in the community.

 It is also against the law for agents not to disclose certain information and they can lose their license.
 There are agents who make a bad name for themselves.
 That is why Fivewalls vet real estate agents.

 Well, technically you can skip the home inspection process.
 It is not mandatory, but it is strongly recommended you do not skip it.

 It will cost you to have an inspector come (anywhere from $350-$600) but your safety is their number one concern.
 Therefore, $600 is not all that much if they find hazards that could endanger your family.
 Your inspector can also give you tips on how to keep your home safe from future problems that may arise.